forestgrape/coronavirus/index.md

 - 26.3.20:  Public Advice
 - 25./26.3.20:  Aerosol and particle inhalation into the lung (more updates on the way)
     * added Reference [21] showing particulates deposition both at inhalation and exhalation.
 The first is import for infection, the latter both for spread and diagnostics.
+- 26.3.20: References grouped by topic, References are redone at the moment the may not all point right

 ### Public Advice
+- Live a healthy lifestyle and especially avoid anything that weakens your immunsystem:
+    * avoid excessive caffeine, excessive sport, excessive alcohol ...
+    * sleep enough and eat healthy

+   Do NOT take Covid-19 lightly: it is often serious in shortterm and if there are possible longterm effects is unknown
 - The coronavirus transmission can be smoke like.
 A neighbours candle won't harm through doors.
 But if you are at a place with an indoor barbecue (many people dry coughing), wearing a mask is a good idea.
 This can be the case in a train with people coughing or in a hospital treating Covid-19 patients.
 So:
 - Wear a mask in all indoor places where infectious people can be.
 So at least in all public indoor spaces.
 Reuse but put it into 60 to 70-degree hot water for 30 minutes every day.
-Chan et al. have shown that this inactivates the coronavirus [11] (it was shown for Sars-Cov-1).
+Chan et al. have shown that this inactivates the coronavirus [10] (it was shown for Sars-Cov-1).
 Ventilate your rooms regularly by opening all windows for 10 minutes.
 Don't have very dry air inside.
 Drying your freqeuntly washed cloths inside keeps the air humid.
 - Measure and observe your temperature several times every day and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
-Studies show that many people have only slightly increased temperature which doesn't "meet the definition of fever" [7],[10].
+Studies show that many people have only slightly increased temperature which doesn't "meet the definition of fever" [7],[9].
 The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
 In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most common disease.

 ### Abstract
 A new dry form transmission model for Betaviruses is proposed.
 It is known that Sars-Cov-1 has the unusual ability for viruses to survive in dry form, this makes a dry form transmission possible and also likely to occur since evolutionary "drive" is needed to devolop this ability.
-The transmission models described in literature [a recent recommended review is 22]  for viruses are:
+The transmission models described in literature [a recent recommended review is 19]  for viruses are:
 * Contact (direct and indirect via fomites)
 * Droplets
 * Aerosols